Turkish Constitution of 1961

-The Constitution of 1961, officially titled the Constitution of the Republic of Turkey (Türkiye Cumhuriyeti Anayasası), was the fundamental law of Turkey from 1961 to 1982.
+The Constitution of 1961 (1961 Anayasası), officially titled the Constitution of the Republic of Turkey (Türkiye Cumhuriyeti Anayasası), was the fundamental law of Turkey from 1961 to 1982.
 It was introduced following the 1960 coup d'état, replacing the earlier Constitution of 1924.
 It was approved in a referendum held on 9 July 1961, with 61.7% of the nation voting in favor.
 It remained in force until the 1980 coup d'état, following which it was replaced by a new document, the Constitution of 1982, which remains in force today.

 General principles

 I. Form of the state

 Article 1 - The Turkish State is a republic.

 II.
 Characteristics of the Republic

 Article 2 - The Turkish Republic is a nationalistic, democratic, secular and social state, governed by the rule of law, based on human rights and fundamental tenets set forth in the preamble.

 III.
 Indivisibility of the State, its official language and its seat of government

 Article 3 - The Turkish State is an indivisible whole comprising its territory and people.
 Its official language is Turkish.
 Its capital is the city of Ankara.